interledger/rfcs/0000-interledger-eli5/0000-interledger-eli5.md

 Interledger, like the Internet, isn't only used by people.
 It can be used by a computer, a group of computers, or a group of people and/or computers acting together as a company or corporation.
 The word _party_ is sometimes used to describe a person, thing, or any group of people or things that can _participate in an action._

 The Interledger Protocol has four basic building blocks that participate together in the action of transmitting an asset from one party to another.

+Assets come in many types, and the world has many systems to keep track of who owns which ones, and to exchange the different kinds of asset for each other.
+But the systems don't always connect to each other very well, if they connect at all.

+The building blocks of ILP were created to fit together in enough ways to transmit an asset of any kind, through any system or systems, anywhere in the world, and handle any necessary exchanges of asset types along the way.

+What the Internet did for information, Interledger hopes to do for value.

 ### ILP Basics: Building Blocks